alexs-stuff/roblox-2016-source-code/docs/building_contribs.md

 # Building Contribs

-??? note READ THIS BEFORE STARTING!!
+!!! "note READ THIS BEFORE STARTING!!"

 - `"<your path>"` refers to the location where your source code resides (e.g., `C:\`)
 - `"<your folder name>"` refers to the name of the folder containing the source code (e.g., `Trunk2016`)